Ecosystem relaunchNSS Background Remover

 It would be easy to read all of this as "real models good, classical bad", but that is not the lesson, and treating the fallback as merely a consolation prize misses why it earns its place.
 A classical baseline runs anywhere — on a budget Android phone, on an old laptop, on a locked-down work machine that will not allocate a GPU to a web page — and it runs instantly, with no multi-megabyte download and no warm-up.
 For a great many real tasks, a fast approximation that the user can see immediately is more useful than a perfect result that requires downloading two hundred megabytes and waiting.
 The fallback is not the app failing; it is the app refusing to exclude people whose hardware cannot host a large network.

 There is also a quieter point about reliability.
 Real models can fail in ways classical code does not: a WebGPU device can be lost mid-operation, memory can run out on a large image, a model asset can download truncated.
 A robust tool needs something to fall back to when the ambitious path breaks, and a classical baseline is the natural safety net — a result is produced rather than an error thrown.
 The design goal, then, is not to eliminate the classical path but to make the boundary between the two honest: run the real model when it can genuinely run, drop to classical when it cannot, and never blur the line between them in the interface.
-The ecosystem makes the broader case for designing around honest failure in /product-blog/reliability-hardening-honest-failures, and the real-versus-classical boundary is one concrete place that philosophy shows up.
+The ecosystem makes the broader case for designing around honest failure in Reliability hardening: device lifecycle, model integrity, and honest failures, and the real-versus-classical boundary is one concrete place that philosophy shows up.

 How the app decides which one runs

 The decision is not made per click by guesswork; it follows from the tiering system the suite uses to size every model to the device.
 On first use of an AI tool, the app probes what your hardware can actually do — whether WebGPU is available and healthy, how much memory is on hand, whether the adapter is a real GPU or a weak software renderer — and from that it recommends a tier.
 A capable machine with a working GPU lands in the higher tiers where the real models run; a modest device stays in a lighter tier where the classical baselines do the work.
-This is the same machinery covered in depth in /product-blog/honest-ai-model-tiers-lite-standard-pro, and the real-versus-classical split is essentially what those tiers cash out to in practice.
+This is the same machinery covered in depth in Honest AI tiers: Lite, Standard, Pro — sized in gigabytes, not hype, and the real-versus-classical split is essentially what those tiers cash out to in practice.

 Crucially, the app refuses to pretend a degenerate setup is fine.
 If it detects a software renderer masquerading as a GPU — the kind of adapter that would technically run a model but at a glacial, unusable speed — it declines to load the heavy model rather than letting you sit through a ten-minute operation that looks broken.
 It also verifies that downloaded model assets are intact before trusting them, because a truncated download is worse than no download: it produces garbage that looks like the tool failing.
 The result is a decision flow that errs toward giving you a usable result quickly, escalating to the real model only when the device can host it well, and being explicit at every step about what is happening rather than spinning a hopeful wheel.